nix-community/docker-nixpkgs/README.md

 ### Out-of-tree requirements for forks

 - A [DockerHub](https://hub.docker.com/) account.
 Insert your username for `REGISTRY_USER` in the [push.yml](.github/workflows/push.yml) workflow, and set up the password as a `REGISTRY_PASSWORD` secret for the repository.
 This is of course needed to update images on DockerHub.
 Other container registries could work too, but the code needs to be adjusted for that.
-- A GitHub personal access token, which you can generate [here](https://github.com/settings/tokens/new).
-Set this as an `UPDATE_GITHUB_TOKEN` secret in the repository.
-It's used by the [nixpkgs-update.yml](.github/workflows/nixpkgs-update.yml) workflow to automatically update the niv sources and trigger image updates.
+- A [GitHub personal access token](https://github.com/settings/tokens/new).
+Set this as the `UPDATE_GITHUB_TOKEN` secret in the repository.
+It's used by the [nixpkgs-update.yml](.github/workflows/nixpkgs-update.yml) workflow to automatically update Niv sources and trigger image updates.

 ## Related projects

-- This project was originally forked from https://github.com/nix-community/docker-nixpkgs, but almost no code remains unchanged
+- This project was originally forked from https://github.com/nix-community/docker-nixpkgs, but almost no code remains unchanged.
-- The official Nix docker images at https://github.com/nixos/docker
+- The official Nix docker images at https://github.com/nixos/docker.
-- [Nixery](https://nixery.dev/) is a pretty cool service that builds docker images from nixpkgs attributes on the fly
+- [Nixery](https://nixery.dev/) is a pretty cool service that builds docker images from nixpkgs attributes on the fly.